benlue/newsql/README.md

 The good news is we may have a third option now.
 Image you can store data with properties not pre-defined as table columns.
 You can even query on those "undefined" properties.
 That will give you the benefits of NoSQL.
 On the other hand, **newsql** still exhibits the ACID properties and transactions are supported which are not available for NoSQL.
 Better yet, you can index any "undefined" properties whenever necessary.
 There are no limitations on how many indexes you can put on a table (or collection) as most NoSQL databases have imposed.

+## What's New

++ Table joins can be done now (0.0.4).
+Because **newsql** allows you to access "undefined" properties, the syntax is a bit different from SQL when doing table join.
+Check [How to do table join](#newsqlJoin) for details.

++ **newsql** can do something most (if not all) NoSQL databases can not do: indexing properties of documents whenever you need. **newsql** provided a _indexProperty()_ function to index a property when a property gets queried too frequently.
+You can drop an index by _removeIndex()_.

 ## Install

 **newsql** use mySQL as the underlying database engine.
 Throughout this document, we'll assume you have installed mySQL.
-With mySQL working, you can add the **newsql** features:
+With mySQL up and running, you can add the **newsql** features:

     npm install newsql